mikeshutov/ResponsiveRecaptchaV2/readme.md

 - reset() : iIf you wish to reset or rerender some recaptcha you could just call this method.

 ## Examples:
-Start a recaptcha with a callback:
+Start a recaptcha with a success callback:
 ```
 var recaptcha = new ResponsiveRecaptcha({
   el: "recaptcha",